Delivering influential multi-channel communications campaigns about grape and wine biosecurity is a key focus of Vinehealth Australia.

 We’ve also delivered many presentations on biosecurity and activities at a range of industry and government forums.

-The top four service request areas made up 85% of all service requests provided:
+The top four service request areas make up 85% of all service requests provided:

 - 53% − quarantine matters